delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 <a name="searching-linked-list"></a>
 ## Searching over a sorted linked list

-Recall that values stored in a linked list are sorted.
+Recall that values stored in a linked list are normally sorted (again, entirely down to the programmer).
 We could use binary search to search the list.
 However, this is a bad idea.
 We don't know where the middle of a linked list is.
-Everytime we wanted to find the middle we would have to count every single node in the list and half that by 2.`
+Everytime we wanted to find the middle we would have to count every single node in the list and half that by 2.

 We can use a modified version of sequential search to search a linked list.

-Because the linked list is sorted, let's say in ascending order, we can use this information to make seqential search faster.
+Because the linked list is sorted, let's say in ascending order, we can use this information to make sequential search faster.

 ```python
 node = head